This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An object with infected blood or body fluids on it touches a wound

-- He has close contact with an infected person
+- He or she has close contact with an infected person

-- He travels to an area in the world where HBV is common
+- He or she travels to an area in the world where HBV is common

-- He lives or works in a long-term care facility or correctional facility
+- He or she lives or works in a long-term care facility or correctional facility

 When should my child get the hepatitis B vaccine?

-- Babies are routinely given a dose of the hepatitis B vaccine before leaving the hospital after birth.
+- Babies are routinely given a dose of the hepatitis B vaccine within 24 hours of birth.
 If your baby's mother has hepatitis B, your baby will get the vaccine within 12 hours of birth.